 Make snack time break time:

-Yes, you’re busy, but research into body rhythms suggests that by taking a few minutes to break and recharge every hour and a half or so, you can actually improve the steadiness of your energy levels (see “Energy Crisis” in the December 2004 archives).
+Yes, you’re busy, but research into body rhythms suggests that by taking a few minutes to break and recharge every hour and a half or so, you can actually improve the steadiness of your energy levels (see “Energy Crisis“).
 So take a healthy snack away from the source of your stress and enjoy it while you chill, not while you multitask.

 Obsessive concern and judgment about what you’re eating can create a huge mental or emotional drain, particularly during stressful times.
 Strive to fuel your body with good, healthy nutrients and plenty of pure water.
 Fuel like an athlete – toward strength and resilience.
 Instead of asking, “Is it on my diet?”
 Try asking: “Will this help me, or hurt me?”
 Then ask, “What might help me even more?”